-Two people wounded in Israeli mall stabbing
+Israeli soldier killed in mall stabbing attack

 Reporting from Ramallah, in the occupied West Bank, Al Jazeera’s Nour Odeh said: “It’s impossible to separate what happens inside Israel with regard to the stabbing attack from the dynamics of occupation in the West Bank or the war in Gaza.”

-“Tensions have been rising and they have been reaching boiling point,” Odeh said, also referring to the frequent army raids on Palestinian groups, rampages by Jewish settlers in Palestinian villages, and deadly Palestinian street attacks.
+“Tensions have been rising and they have been reaching boiling point,” Odeh said of the frequent army raids, rampages by Jewish settlers in Palestinian villages, and deadly street attacks.

+Peace Now, an anti-settlement watchdog, said on Wednesday that Israeli authorities recently approved the seizure of 12.7sq km (4.9sq miles) of land in the occupied West Bank – the largest appropriation in more than three decades.

+Since the start of the year, Israel has declared 23.7sq km (9.15sq miles) in the Palestinian territory as state land, it said.

-“All this pushes Palestinians in despair and anger towards Israeli policies that push them out of their land and make their life unbearable, no matter where they are,” she added.
+“All this pushes Palestinians in despair and anger towards Israeli policies that push them out of their land and make their life unbearable, no matter where they are,” Odeh added.

-On Wednesday, Gaza’s Ministry of Health said that at least 37,953 people have been killed and 87,266 injured in Israel’s war on Gaza since October 7.
+On Wednesday, Gaza’s Ministry of Health said at least 37,953 people have been killed and 87,266 injured in Israel’s war on Gaza since October 7.